B-127/RedBoxNewsletterBuilder/README.md

 A standalone, client-side tool for composing **The Red Box** weekly email digest and exporting it as a formatted `.docx` file.

 No backend.
 No database.
-No data leaves your browser.
+No data leaves the browser.
 The Word document is generated entirely in-page and downloaded directly.

 ---